What Is Predictive Maintenance? (Types, Examples & Benefits)

 Manufacturing Monitoring

 Since a manufacturing plant tends to have many costly assets and valuable equipment, they might invest in infrared imagers to monitor certain elements of assets, such as temperature, to prevent overheating.
 This system of predictive maintenance helps plants avoid overusing essential equipment, pushing machinery to the point of disruptive breakdowns.
+In fact, one study showed manufacturers using predictive maintenance saw an 87 percent reduction in equipment defects.

 Aircraft Maintenance

-Is Predictive Maintenance Right for Your Business?
+Is Predictive Maintenance Worth It?

 Predictive maintenance requires a high capital investment in technology and labor to implement.
 If a business does not have much expensive equipment or strict health and safety standards, then they should consider a preventive maintenance program rather than a predictive maintenance one.